gloryknight/cyan_audit/doc/cyanaudit_changelog.md

 - Added support for logging tables with multi-column PKs
 - Changed table trigger to call generic logging function instead of calling a different (dynamically-created) trigger function for each table.
-- Lots and lots of code cleanup
 - Fixed a bug with cyanaudit_dump.pl where it was not dropping old archive tables as intended, even though -r was specified, and the table was older than the -m value.
 This happened in the typical case where the table's backup file was already present before the script was run and -c was not specified.
+- Improved cyanaudit_dump.pl to write md5 checksums so that it can determine whether an existing backup file is complete or if it needs to be rewritten.
+- Simplified cyanaudit_dump.pl by removing archival functionality.
+This functionality is now moved into the function fn_prune_audit_log_archive().
+- Lots and lots of code cleanup

 0.9.5 -> 0.9.6
 --------------